But when we hurt ourselves.

 WHILST totally hating ourselves for doing it.

-And it feels like it’s harder and harder to resist those horrible habits when we’re all living under constant bombardment of a world that never sleeps …
+And it feels like it’s harder and harder to resist those horrible habits when we’re all living under constant bombardment from a world that never seems to sleep …

 … AND demands that we are always ON!